 Skin is your body’s largest organ.
-It serves as a protective barrier between your insides and the rest of the world as well as helps regulate body temperature and acts as a filter.
+It serves as a protective barrier for your inner organs, helps regulate body temperature and acts as a filter.
 Skin exists in a constant state of growth, with old cells dying as new cells are forming.
-It’s affected by every aspect of your life, from what you eat to where you live.
+Skin is sensitive and can be affected by what you eat and where you live.
+Environmental factors such as heat and pollen can affect the health of your skin.
 Having healthy skin helps fight signs of aging, heals much faster, and fends off potential disease.

 Here are some simple ways to achieve healthy, clear skin: